Building Brian, my AI Brain

 running on Docker Desktop.

-This installs a complete Linux VM, which is able to call any agentic tools to perform any actions it requires to complete a task.
+This installs a complete Linux VM, which is able to call any agentic tools to perform actions it requires to complete a task.
 This is different to most AI engines that can only describe what to do.
-Agent Zero can actually complete a task within a containerised docker image that is sandboxed from your computers OS.
+Agent Zero can actually complete a task within a containerised docker image that is sandboxed from your computers OS, making it safe.

 Agent Zero has its own front end web UI, which can be called from any browser.